HamzahFauzi/tacit-knowledge/Qudev/qopt/alignment.md

 M1: moves beam position on M2,
 M2: directs beam through both irises.

-After a few small adjustments, you should have:
-✅ Beam centered on M2,
-✅ Beam passing through centers of I1 and I2.

 Step 5: Fine-tune
 - Gradually close the irises further.
 - If the beam still passes cleanly through both, your alignment is excellent.